o3de/sig-network/TRIAGE_GUIDE.md

 # # O3DE Network SIG - Issue Triage Guide

 # Overview
-This guide covers triaging issues for SIG-Networking.
+This guide covers how to triage GitHub issues for SIG-Network.
 Maintainers are encouraged to use and update this guide to ensure any contributor to SIG-Network understands how issues are handled.

 ##  Issue Triaging
-Triaging is the process of ensuring a smooth intake of issues into the SIG-network backlog to ensure issues are both relevant to SIG-Network and contain sufficient information so that the community can take action.
+Triaging is the process used to handle intake of issues into the SIG-network backlog.
+The process aims to ensure issues are both relevant to SIG-Network and contain sufficient information so that the community can take action.

 Process aims to ensure:
 * The issue is appropriate for SIG-Network.
 * The issue has clear information as to the nature of the issue.
 * Issues are regularly maintained and updated until they are resolved.
-* The issue is an actual issue, rather than a request for help or an issue for another SIG.
+* That reported issues are an actual issues, rather than a request for help or an issue for another SIG.

 # Process